Cached Filesystem Binary Provider

 The cache-fs serves as a binary cache that uses LRU (Least Recently Used) as its cleanup protocol.
 This can improve Artifactory's performance since frequent requests will be served from the cache-fs (as in the case of the S3 binary provider).

-The cache-fs binary provider will be the closest filestore layer of Artifactory.
-This means that if the filestore is mounted, we would like the cache-fs to be local on the artifactory server itself (if the filestore is local, then cache-fs is meaningless).
-In the case of an HA configuration, the cache-fs will be mounted and the recommendation is for each node to have its own cache-fs layer.
+The cache-fs binary provider is the filestore layer closest to Artifactory.
+If the filestore is mounted, place the cache-fs locally on the Artifactory server (if the filestore is already local, cache-fs provides no benefit).
+In an HA configuration, the cache-fs is mounted, and each node should have its own cache-fs layer.

 cache-fs template configuration